-These lists are computed twice yearly, in the spring at the end of the third session, and in the fall, at the end of the sixth session.
-Students must have completed at least 18 credits during the previous three sessions.
+These lists are computed twice yearly, in the spring at the end of the third term, and in the fall, at the end of the sixth term.
+Students must have completed at least 18 credits during the previous three consecutive terms.
 Students who have incomplete grades are not eligible for these honors.